Visayan Spotted Deer Facts

-Also, this magnificent animal displays only a slight degree of the trait of sexual dimorphism.
+This magnificent animal also displays only a slight degree of the trait of sexual dimorphism.
 In its case, the males grow slightly larger than the females.
 These also develop short, thick antlers.
 The female, however, does not develop these.

-Finally, the coloring of the Visayan Spotted Deer consists of several patterns.
+The coloring of the Visayan Spotted Deer further consists of several patterns.
 The back and sides tend to be dark brown, while the neck and head appear a lighter shade.
-Further, the stomach usually presents a creamy-white shade.
+The stomach usually presents a creamy-white shade.
 A pattern of beige spots also dots its sides and back.

 - Kingdom: Animalia